MichaeltheCoder7/OML_GPT/README.md

 An [epic](https://dev.to/jorenrui/a-look-into-how-i-manage-my-personal-projects-my-git-github-workflow-1e7h#epic-issue) is an issue with the label `epic`.
 It represents a large story that can be broken into stories, which can be addressed over multiple sprints.
 An epic issue references its story issues as a task list in its description.
 A Github action has been added to automatically check/uncheck the story task items when they get closed/reopened.
 1. Asynchronous Processing\
-Develop and implement the API necessary for transforing the natural language into SPARQL.
+Develop and implement the API necessary for transforming the natural language into SPARQL.

 2. User Interaction\
 Develop the user interface to interact with the OML GPT, submit queries UI, and receive responses.

 3. ChatGPT Integration\
-Using the ChatGPT model for natural language understanding and response generation which make easier to sent the SPARQL query back.
+Using the ChatGPT model for natural language understanding and response generation, which makes sending the SPARQL query back easier.

 ### Story

 A [story](https://www.atlassian.com/agile/project-management/epics-stories-themes) is an issue with the label `story`.
-It may represents a new feature, or an enhancement to an existing feature.
-A story issue can be broken into sub tasks, which are added as a task list in the description of the story issue.
+It may represent a new feature or an enhancement to an existing feature.
+A story issue can be broken into sub-tasks, which are added as a task list in the description of the story issue.
 These sub task items can be checked manually by the developer to indicate completion.
 1. Parse Query Results\
 As a backend service, my goal is to transform the results from SPARQL queries into a structured format that ChatGPT can interpret, enabling it to convert these results into comprehensible natural language.

 2. Submit Query\
-As a user, I want to use the natural language for ask question since I can phrase the question in the most familiar way.
+As a user, I want to use the natural language to ask questions since I can phrase the questions in the most familiar way.

 3. Generate SPARQL Query\
-As a backend service, I hope to get the SPARQL Query which conert from natural language, so I can get the data the SPARQL directly.
+As a backend service, I hope to get the SPARQL Query which is converted from the natural language, so I can get the data from the SPARQL directly.

 ### Bug